Hexalantes/Debueis/README.md

 !
 This project is still in Beta phase and available for testing purposes, use at your own risk !

-Pardus name rights belong to TÜBİTAK.
+NOTE: Pardus name rights belong to TÜBİTAK.
 Much thanks to the Arch Linux community for providing archiso.

 liveuser password is pardus